dimfeld/website/posts/svelte_query_mutations.md

   useQueryClient,
 } from '@sveltestack/svelte-query';
 import { HTTPError } from 'ky-universal';

 ```

-I'll assume that any object used by this system has an `id` key, and that all the collections are objects where the key is the `id` of the object.
+We'll assume that any object used by this system has an `id` key, and that all the collections are objects where the key is the `id` of the object.

 Other systems may use arrays for this, so you would need to change the code a bit in that case.